 The Kingdom of Commagene, comprising the western half of the Achaemenid satrapy, broke away in 163 BC.
-Delusions of grandeur soon set in: the ruling dynasty claimed descent from both Alexander and the Achaemenids.
-King Antiochus I (about 69 - 34 BC) helped Pompey against Mithradates VI of Pontus, and proudly styled himself philoromaios ("Rome lover").
+Delusions of grandeur soon set in: the ruling dynasty boasted descent from both Alexander and the Achaemenids.
+King Antiochus I (about 69 - 34 BC) claimed descent from Darius I via Orontes the Bactrian, energetic supporter of Atraxerxes II against Cyrus and the 10,000, who married a daughter of Artaxerxes.
+For Orontes' colourful career see Wikipedia.
+Antiochus I helped Pompey against Mithradates VI of Pontus, and proudly styled himself philoromaios ("Rome lover").
 Not only did he believe himself to be a god, but he sought to be the ecumenist who reconciled all religions: his four divinities, besides himself were Zeus/Ahuramazda; Apollo/Hermes/Mithra/Helios; Artagnes/Heracles/Ares; and Commagene.
 Part of the dedication of his shrine to all the gods on Mount Nemrud:

 Therefore, as you see, I have set up these divine images of Zeus-Oromasdes and of Apollo-Mithra-Helios-Hermes and of Artagnes-Herakles-Ares, and also of my all-nourishing homeland Commagene; and from one and the same quarry, throned likewise among the deities who hear our prayers, I have consecrated the features of my own form...